 Marvin Krislov has served as President of Oberlin College since 2007.
 Previously, he was vice president and general counsel of the University of Michigan, where his legal defense of its admission policies resulted in a 2003 Supreme Court decision recognizing the importance of student body diversity.
 He also served as Acting Solicitor at the U.S. Department of Labor and Associate Counsel to the President during the Clinton Administration.
 Marvin earned a Bachelor of Arts summa cum laude in Economics and Political Science from Yale University.
 He was named a Rhodes Scholar, and received master’s degrees from Oxford University and Yale, as well as a Juris Doctor from Yale Law School.
 Marvin has taught advanced courses in law and public policy, and has published op-ed pieces in The Washington Post, USA Today, and the Chronicle of Higher Education on his commitment to teaching, student voting rights, colleges’ role in driving sustainable economic development, and student mental health.
 Nominated by President Obama in 2009, Marvin currently serves on the National Council on the Humanities.
 In Young Judaea, Marvin was mazkir of Central States Region, worked at Camp Young Judaea Michigan, and attended TY.
 His wife, Amy Ruth Sheon, served on Central States mazkirut and attended Machon/Year Course.
 Their children – Zachary, Jesse, and Evie Rose — have attended Young Judaea camps.

 Dan Mogulof is the Executive Director of the Office of Public Affairs at the University of California, Berkeley.
 In that capacity, he serves as spokesperson for the world’s leading public university and plays a central role in the development and execution of communications strategies to promote and protect its reputation.
 Dan also oversees a team of media relations specialists and editorial writers who extend the campus’ reach through journalistic outlets, social media, and the institution’s websites.
-A four-time Emmy winner, Dan previously served as a producer at CBS News, PBS, National Geographic Television, and New York Times Television – including four years as the CBS News Bureau Chief in Tel Aviv.
+A four-time Emmy winner, Dan previously served as a producer at CBS News, PBS, National Geographic Television and New York Times Television – including four years as the CBS News Bureau Chief in Tel Aviv.
 Dan first got involved with Young Judaea as a 12 year old at Camp Judaea in Northern California.
 He served on mazkirut of the Northern Pacific Coast Region; spent three summers at TY as a camper, kitchen boy, and madrich; and attended Machon/Year Course in 1974-75.
 He later settled on Kibbutz Ketura, which was established in 1973 by Young Judaea alumni.
-Dan, a veteran of the Israeli Defense Forces and an alumnus of Columbia University, is married to Anne Wolf and has a 5-year-old son, Evan.
+Dan, a veteran of the Israeli Defense Forces and an alumnus of Columbia University, is married to Anne Wolf.

 Donald F. Rabinovitch, New York, NY